How Can We Help?

 What’s the Difference between Algebra 1: Principles of Secondary Mathematics and Algebra 1: Legacy Edition?

-We’ve put together this chart highlighting the key features of both Algebra 1 courses for a clear side-by-side comparison.
+We’ve put together this chart highlighting the key features of both Algebra 1 courses for a side-by-side comparison of some the their features.

 Legacy EditionPrinciples of Secondary Mathematics